 Harvest the energy of children : Whoever said “Youth is wasted on the young;” was genius.
 Talk with energetic teachers.
 School children make great coffee ambassadors & can spread the word about your work in the community quickly.

 Schools are great places to sell coffee or chocolate in mass quantities : concerts, theater & sporting events.

 Work towards a concrete amount for something specific: providing Haitian kids with drinking water.

-- coffee & chocolate bars
+- coffee & chocolate bars are perfect building materials

 - items produced by Haitians you know